 Recent indicators suggest that economic activity has continued to expand at a solid pace.
-Job gains have remained strong, and the unemployment rate has remained low.
-Inflation has eased over the past year but remains elevated.
-In recent months, there has been a lack of modest further progress toward the Committee's 2 percent inflation objective.
+Job gains have remained strong moderated, and the unemployment rate has moved up but remaineds low.
+Inflation has eased over the past year but remains somewhat elevated.
+In recent months, there has been modest some further progress toward the Committee's 2 percent inflation objective.

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
-The Committee judges that the risks to achieving its employment and inflation goals have moved toward better balance over the past year.
-The economic outlook is uncertain, and the Committee remains highly attentive to inflation risks.
+The Committee judges that the risks to achieving its employment and inflation goals have moved toward better balance over the past year continue to move into better balance.
+The economic outlook is uncertain, and the Committee remains highly attentive to inflation risks is attentive to the risks to both sides of its dual mandate.

 In support of its goals, the Committee decided to maintain the target range for the federal funds rate at 5-1/4 to 5-1/2 percent.
 In considering any adjustments to the target range for the federal funds rate, the Committee will carefully assess incoming data, the evolving outlook, and the balance of risks.
 The Committee does not expect it will be appropriate to reduce the target range until it has gained greater confidence that inflation is moving sustainably toward 2 percent.
 In addition, the Committee will continue reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities.
-Beginning in June, the Committee will slow the pace of decline of its securities holdings by reducing the monthly redemption cap on Treasury securities from \$60 billion to \$25 billion.
-The Committee will maintain the monthly redemption cap on agency debt and agency mortgage backed securities at \$35 billion and will reinvest any principal payments in excess of this cap into Treasury securities.
 The Committee is strongly committed to returning inflation to its 2 percent objective.

 In assessing the appropriate stance of monetary policy, the Committee will continue to monitor the implications of incoming information for the economic outlook.
-The Committee would be prepared to adjust the stance of monetary policy as appropriate if risks emerge that could impede the attainment of the Committee's goals.
+The Committee would be prepared to adjust the stance of monetary policy as appropriate if risks emerge that (more) -2-could impede the attainment of the Committee's goals.
 The Committee's assessments will take into account a wide range of information, including readings on labor market conditions, inflation pressures and inflation expectations, and financial and international developments.

-Voting for the monetary policy action were Jerome H. Powell, Chair; John C. Williams, Vice Chair; Thomas I. Barkin; Michael S. Barr; Raphael W. Bostic; Michelle W. Bowman; Lisa D. Cook; Mary C. Daly; Philip N. Jefferson; Adriana D. Kugler; Loretta J. Mester; and Christopher J. Waller.
+Voting for the monetary policy action were Jerome H. Powell, Chair; John C. Williams, Vice Chair; Thomas I. Barkin; Michael S. Barr; Raphael W. Bostic; Michelle W. Bowman; Lisa D. Cook; Mary C. Daly; Austan D. Goolsbee; Philip N. Jefferson; Adriana D. Kugler; Loretta J. Mester; and Christopher J. Waller.
+Austan D. Goolsbee voted as an alternate member at this meeting.